 - 1 1/2 cup granulated sugar

-- 1 1/2 cups lemon Juice, (from 8 medium or 6 large lemons)
+- 1 1/2 cups freshly squeezed lemon Juice, (from 8 medium or 6 large lemons)

 Instructions

 - In a small saucepan, combine 1 cup water with 1 1/2 cups sugar.
 Place over medium heat and bring just to a simmer, stirring to dissolve the sugar.
 Remove from the heat and let the syrup cool to room temperature.
-Transfer to a mason jar, cover and refrigerate until ready serving.
+Transfer to a mason jar, cover and refrigerate until ready to serve.*

 Nutrition Per Serving